 It’s a huge gift for a new mom who is exhausted but needs diapers and some dinner supplies.

 You may want to check out these best diaper subscription services too!

 5. Restaurant Gift Cards

-If you aren’t one to cook homemade dinners, don’t feel bad, you can still help out a new mom by sending her a few restaurant gift cards like Doordash.
+If you aren’t one to cook homemade dinners, don’t feel bad, you can still help out a new mom by sending her a few restaurant gift cards.

 We suggest local restaurants that serve more than burgers so they can enjoy actual meals rather than greasy sandwiches or pizza.

 Something that new moms need for themselves?
 A good cup of coffee with some friend time.

 Being a new mom can be lonely, especially if your partner has to return to work and you’re still at home recovering from childbirth and trying to settle into a routine with your newborn.